Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 Macaws1.70 – 2.47 mmol/L

-Dietary changes are an effective way to give a pet bird more calcium.
+Dietary changes are an effective way to introduce more calcium.
 The Netherlands Journal of Veterinary Science explains how almost half of commercial parrot feed lacks calcium.

 • Dark leafy greens, like broccoli, spinach, and kale.